-C2.4 Solve inequalities that include an operation and natural numbers up to 50, and verify and present solutions using models and graphical representations.
+C2.4 Solve inequalities that involve one operation and whole numbers up to 50, and verify and graph the solutions.

 Nicolas has permission from his parents to play video games for a maximum of 30 minutes a day.
 This morning, he played for 17 minutes.
 When he arrives from school, Nicolas plays his video games again, while respecting his parents' instructions.